 High School American Sign Language (ASL)

 ASL is a rich and complex language.
-Recently declared as an official language and recognized across the United States as a foreign language, more and more high school teachers across the country are teaching ASL as an elective.
+Declared an official language and recognized across the United States as a foreign language, more and more high school teachers across the country are teaching ASL as an elective.
 This class is designed to prepare individuals to successfully interact with ASL users.
 Lessons are structured around language needed for common life situations, and examples are presented in the form of dialogue coupled with grammar and vocabulary instruction.
 Information is also included about the culture and history of the Deaf community in the United States.

 High School Spanish